This set of Strength of Materials Questions and Answers for Entrance exams focuses on “Analyse Slope of Various beams”.

 5. The ratio of maximum load to the unit area is ________

 Explanation: The term bearing capacity of the soil is defined as the maximum load per unit area which the soil will resist safely without yielding or displacement.

-6. ______ is part of structure which transmits the load to soil underneath.
+6. ______ is part of a structure which transmits the load to the soil underneath.

 Explanation: The lowest artificial built part of structure which transmits the load of the structure to the soil lying underneath.
 The foundation of a structure is always constructed below ground level.
 They distribute the load of structure over large bearing area.
 It increases the stability of the structure as a whole.

 a) Nominal Building Centre

 Explanation: NBC stands for National Building Code.
 According to NBC, all the buildings existing and in construction are classified into number of groups.
 The respective crystal details are followed with respective synapses.

 8. The ultimate bearing capacity/factor of safety = ____________

 b) Allowance bearing capacity

 d) Soil consolidation capacity